mikependon/RepoDB.NET/pages/getstarted/mysql.md

 }
 ```

-To insert multiple rows, use the [InsertAll](/operation/insertall) operation instead.
+To insert multiple rows, use the [InsertAll](/operation/insertall) operation.

 Let us say you had created a method `GetPeople()` that returns a list of `Person`.